-Four years later, Mr. Dusckas retired from the business altogether, leaving it his partner and son-in-law, Gus G. Athans to run for many years.
-Dusckas had a long-tenured association with business in Watertown since his arrival in 1903 when he joined the business of his brother, Gus Dusckas, who had founded a confectionary business, the Crystal Palace store, at Hotel Woodruff.
-Later, he owned and operated the Bon Bon Shop, near the Victoria Theater at the Streeter Block before opening the Sugar Bowl.
+Four years later, Mr. Dusckas retired from the business altogether, leaving it to his partner and son-in-law, Gus G. Athans, to run for many years.
+Dusckas had a long-tenured association with the business in Watertown since his arrival in 1903 when he joined the business of his brother, Gus Dusckas, who had founded a confectionary business, the Crystal Palace store, at Hotel Woodruff.
+Later, he owned and operated the Bon Bon Shop near the Victoria Theater at the Streeter Block before opening the Sugar Bowl.

 Mr. Dusckas went on to own and manage the Terminal Restaurant, located at 111 Terminal Place.
 Unfortunately, he continued to work despite health issues and passed away on May 5, 1942, at the age of 66, after suffering a coronary thrombosis.

 Just a few weeks later, William Duskas, also a native of Sparta, Greece, passed away at the age of 54 from a heart ailment in Canton, N.Y., where he owned and operated the Sugar Bowl Restaurant.
-According to his obituary in the May 29, 1942 Watertown Daily Times–
+According to his obituary in May 29, 1942, Watertown Daily Times–

 While the term “Sugar Bowl” was a common namesake in that era, there is no reference to the two, with slightly different spellings of their last names, having any relation to one another.